Neurobiology of Disease

 - The importance of Nrf2 in mitochondria

 We utilize several in vitro and in vivo models of neurodegenerative disease.
 In vitro models include murine primary neurons, neuronal progenitor cells, astrocytes, and microglia, cultured alone or in 2D or 3D co-cultures.
-We also utilize human cells and tissues from the patients.
-Animal models of disease include the APdE9 and 5xFAD mouse models of Alzheimer’s disease, and the Cln5 mouse model of neuronal ceroid lipofuscinoses.
-We also use models of peripheral inflammation and use aged mice with co-morbid conditions.
+We also utilize human cells and tissues from Alzheimer’s disease patients.
+Animal models of disease include the APdE9 and 5xFAD mouse models of Alzheimer’s disease.
+We also use models of peripheral inflammation aged mice with co-morbid conditions.

-We employ a range of behavioral tests and magnetic resonance imaging to measure the outcome of therapeutic interventions in mouse models.
+We employ a range of behavioral tests to measure the outcome of therapeutic interventions in mouse models.
 We also utilize confocal imaging, ex vivo slice cultures and sophisticated gene transfer technologies in our research.
 Techniques including immunocytochemistry, Western blotting and quantitative RT-PCR are in routine use in our research.

 The Academy of Finland